 - corticosteroids such as prednisolone, prednisone and cortisone

-- tetracosactrin, a medicine used in people with multiple sclerosis, and also in young children to treat some types of seizures (fits)
+- tetracosactrin, used in people with multiple sclerosis, and in young children to treat some types of seizures (fits)

 - medicines used to treat high blood pressure and some heart conditions, such as beta-blockers (metoprolol), calcium channel blockers (nifedipine, amlodipine) and ACE inhibitors (captopril, enalapril, fosinopril, lisinopril, perindopril, ramipril, quinapril and trandolapril).

 - some medicines used to treat asthma such as salbutamol and terbutaline

 - diuretics, also called fluid or water tablets, such as amiloride, bumetanide, frusemide, hydrochlorothiazide and spironolactone

 - chlorpromazine, used to treat schizophrenia and other mental illnesses

 - NSAIDs (non-steroidal anti-inflammatory drugs), medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis such as aspirin, diclofenac, meloxicam, naproxen and piroxicam